 Here are some resources from the Children’s Bereavement Center that others have found beneficial when going through this process:

-• National Collaborative of Bereavement Programs and Providers
+National Collaborative of Bereavement Programs and Providers - ADEC: Association for Death Education Counseling

-• The Association for Death Education and Counseling® is an international, professional organization dedicated to promoting excellence and recognizing diversity in death education, care of the dying, grief counseling, and research in thanatology.
-The association provides information, support, and resources to its international, multicultural, multidisciplinary membership and the public based on quality research, theory, and practice.
+The Association for Death Education and Counseling® is an international, professional organization dedicated to promoting excellence and recognizing diversity in death education, care of the dying, grief counseling, and research in thanatology.
+The association provides information, support, and resources to its international, multicultural, multidisciplinary membership and the public based on quality research, theory, and practice. - The Dougy Center

-• Support for bereaved children / Resource for other Centers nationwide
+Support for bereaved children / Resource for other Centers nationwide - VITAS Healthcare

-• VITAS Healthcare brings compassionate hospice and palliative care to residents of Broward, Miami-Dade, and Monroe counties, from the Broward county line to Key West.
+VITAS Healthcare brings compassionate hospice and palliative care to residents of Broward, Miami-Dade, and Monroe counties, from the Broward county line to Key West. - Center for Loss and Life Transition

-• An organization dedicated to helping people who are grieving and those who care for them.
+An organization dedicated to helping people who are grieving and those who care for them. - The Compassionate Friends

-• The Alcove Center for Grieving Children & Families: Bereavement Center, Northfield, NJ
+The Alcove Center for Grieving Children & Families: Bereavement Center, Northfield, NJ - Hospice Foundation of America

-• Improving care and knowledge for over 30 years through award-winning programs and expert guidance.
+Improving care and knowledge for over 30 years through award-winning programs and expert guidance. - Lauren’s Light

-• The Tragedy Assistance Program for Survivors (TAPS) offers compassionate care to all those grieving the loss of a loved one who died while serving in our Armed Forces or as a result of their service.
+The Tragedy Assistance Program for Survivors (TAPS) offers compassionate care to all those grieving the loss of a loved one who died while serving in our Armed Forces or as a result of their service. - Share